anoma/namada/documentation/specs/src/interoperability/ethereum-bridge.md

 ### Vote extension protocol transactions
 A batch of Ethereum events $E$ newly confirmed at some block height $H$ is included by some validator $v$ in a protocol transaction we dub the *Ethereum events vote extension*.
-The transaction is signed by the protocol key of $v$, uniquely identifying $v$'s vote on some Ethereum event $e \in E$ at $H$.
+The vote extension is signed by the protocol key of $v$, uniquely identifying $v$'s vote on some Ethereum event $e \in E$ at $H$.